zx80/flask-simple-auth/README.md

 *not* the application code.

-## Simple Example
+## Very Simple Example

-The application code extract below maintains a `LOGIN` global variable which holds the authenticated user name for the current request.
+The application code below performs authentication on authorization checks triggered by the `authorize` decorator.
 There is no clue in the source about what kind of authentication is used, which is the whole point: authentication schemes are managed elsewhere, not explicitely in the application code.